Pornography in Europe: Switzerland

 Pornography in Switzerland is defined by the Article 197 of the Swiss criminal code.
-The first alinea states that «Any person who offers, shows, passes on or makes accessible to a person who is under the age of 16 pornographic documents, sound or visual recordings, depictions or other articles of a similar nature or pornographic representations, or broadcasts any of the same on radio or television is liable to a custodial sentence not exceeding three years or to a monetary penalty.» Furthermore, it is illegal to produce, import, store, market, advertise, exhibit, offer, show, pass on or make accessible pornography that depicts sexual acts involving children (under 16 years old) or animals, human excrement, or acts of violence, called "hard pornography".
+The first alinea states that «Any person who offers, shows, passes on or makes accessible to a person who is under the age of 16 pornographic documents, sound or visual recordings, depictions or other articles of a similar nature or pornographic representations, or broadcasts any of the same on radio or television is liable to a custodial sentence not exceeding three years or to a monetary penalty.» Furthermore, it is illegal to produce, import, store, market, advertise, exhibit, offer, show, pass on or make accessible pornography that depicts sexual acts involving children (under 18 years old) or animals, human excrement, or acts of violence, called "hard pornography".

 Since July 2014, human excrement and urine are not considered being "hard pornography" anymore.
-Until June 2014, actors aged 16 and above could participate in a pornography production; however, since July 2014, if a person "looks" or is under 18 years of age, the material is considered as pedo-pornography.
+Until June 2014, actors aged 16 and above could participate in a pornography production; however, since July 2014, the age of participation was raised to eighteen.
 This is due to the Swiss ratification of the Lanzarote Convention.

 The age of viewing pornography stays fixed at 16 years old (Art.
 197 al. 1 of the Swiss criminal code).

 The same materials cited above are nevertheless not regarded as pornographic if they have a cultural or scientific value that justifies their protection by law.